 Search marketing guy who also cares about humans.
-Something resembling a resume on LinkedIn.
+Something resembling a resume can be found on LinkedIn.

 Dan Golden is a digital marketing executive, entrepreneur, epic prankster and business innovator best known as co-founder and Chief Search Artist at the award-winning digital agency Be Found Online (aka BFO).

-Like that photo shows, he’s usually juggling between 10 and 10,000 priorities between supporting the teams at BFO & Huble Digital, Ecountabl, teaching, board positions, and his current full-time role as caregiver and daddy.
+Like that photo shows, he’s usually juggling between 10 and 10,000 priorities between supporting the teams at BFO & Huble Digital, Ecountabl, teaching, board positions, and his current full-time role as caregiver and solo daddy to 3 kids under 8.

 Like many agency stories, Be Found Local started back in 2004 in Dan’s apartment as a side hustle.
 In 2009 Dan joined forces with longtime friend and current work-wife Steve Krull to start BFO.
 Since those humble beginnings, BFO has been recognized as Ad Age’s #1 Best Place to Work, a Great Game of Business All-Star and a 6-year run as one of Inc. 5,000’s Fastest Growing Companies.